 According to researchers, kids and teens alike that listen to music with their parents in their childhood to adolescent years have better bonds with their dads and moms when they go into adulthood.

 Jake Harwood, Director of the Department of Communication, says, “If you and your kids play and listen to music together, this helps you get closer to them, and this extends until later in life.”
-He suggests that if you can get your teens to listen to listen to music with you or share your favorite hits, this has a very positive impact on your parent-child relationship.
+He suggests that if you can get your teens to listen to music with you or share your favorite hits, this has a very positive impact on your parent-child relationship.
+It supports what Kimberly Hackett, LMHC used to say, “The parent/child connection is our most precious and enduring relationship.”

 Those who gave wonderful remarks about their musical experiences perceived their relationship with their parents as very good that they felt close to their mom and dad.
 This became even more pronounced when they reached adulthood.